erendemirel/garde/README.md

 PORT=your_https_port  # Optional.
 The port the application will listen on.
 Default is 8443
 ```
 #### 2. Configure mTLS and set API key (Conditional)
-Required only if auth service will communicate with internal services
+Required only if auth service will communicate with internal services.

 > [!IMPORTANT]
 > Built-in TLS must be enabled for mTLS and API-key authentication to work